vcheny/contrail-introspect-cli/README.md

 Contrail 2.22+ is supported.

+Note: Entire scripts is kept in one single file intentionally for easy use.

 ## How to run
 * Just like a regular pythoin script
 * It can run remotely or directly from control/compute nodes